hasura/graphql-engine/manual/custom-microservices/index.rst

 =========================================

 A Hasura project is composed of a set of microservices.
-These include certain Hasura microservices like, ``postgres``, ``nginx``, ``data API``, ``auth API`` and more but can also include your own microservices.
+These include certain Hasura microservices but can also include your own microservices.

-Some typical examples of microservices you would add to your application:

-1. A custom API written in python-flask
-2. A webapp that serves a UI written with the express framework in nodejs
-3. A microservice that serves static files, for a simple HTML site, or a SPA in React or Angular
-4. A ready made microservice like the ghost blog-engine
-5. A 'stateful' microservice like a database
+Some typical examples of microservices you would add to your application include, an API service, a webapp, a microservice that serves static files, for a simple HTML site or a SPA (eg: React), a ready made microservice like the ghost blog-engine or a 'stateful' microservice like a database.

-Hasura makes it easy for you to build and deploy custom microservices.
+**NOTE**: If you're starting a new hasura project, head to `hasura.io/hub <https://hasura.io/hub>`_ to find the right stack boilerplate and follow the guide there!

+If you're thinking about adding a new microservice to your existing Hasura project, pick up one of the following guides:

+* :doc:`Use a template for your stack <add-microservice-from-template>`:

+  - Ideal for webapps, APIs, static file-hosting
+  - Use this if you don't know how to use a Dockerfile

+* :doc:`Use your own Dockerfile and source-code <add-custom-dockerfile>`
+* :doc:`Use an existing docker image <add-docker-image>`

 Here's what your Hasura cluster looks like before and after you add custom microservices: